Branson Robinson

-Branson Robinson (born March 17, 2004) is an American football running back for the Georgia Bulldogs.
+Branson Robinson (born March 17, 2004) is an American college football running back for the Georgia State Panthers of the Sun Belt Conference (SBC).
+He previously played for the Georgia Bulldogs.

 Career

 Robinson attended Germantown High School in Gluckstadt, Mississippi.
 A five-star recruit, he played in the 2022 Under Armour All-American Game.
 Robinson committed to the University of Georgia to play college football.

 As a true freshman at Georgia in 2022, Robinson was a backup running back.
 He was named the SEC freshman of the week after rushing for 98 yards and a touchdown against Auburn.

+In April 2025, Robinson entered the NCAA transfer portal.